cairo-book/cairo-book/src/ch16-02-03-testing-components.md

 ## Testing Components Without Deploying a Contract

-In [Components under the hood](./ch16-02-01-under-the-hood.md), we saw that components leveraged genericity to define storage and logic that could be embedded in multiple contracts.
+In [Components under the hood][components inner working], we saw that components leveraged genericity to define storage and logic that could be embedded in multiple contracts.
 If a contract embeds a component, a `HasComponent` trait is created in this contract, and the component methods are made available.

 This informs us that if we can provide a concrete `TContractState` that implements the `HasComponent` trait to the `ComponentState` struct, should be able to directly invoke the methods of the component using this concrete `ComponentState` object, without having to deploy a mock.